cado-security/product-help/docs/cado/manage/users-authentication/sso/ping_saml.md

 # How to Set Up the Ping SAML Integration

-You can enable the Ping SAML Integration beta in the Cado platform by going to `Settings > SSO > Ping SAML`.
+You can enable the Ping SAML Integration beta in the / Forensic Acquisition and Investigation platform by going to `Settings > SSO > Ping SAML`.

 ### Setting up Ping SSO